 Understanding the finances of a company is essential.
 This course teaches the logic underlying the firm’s financial decisions: investment, financing, and payout policies.

 How can a company compete effectively in its market?
-Using conceptual frameworks to better understand the external environment – competition and barriers – as well as internal drivers for sustainable competitive advantage are the focus of this course.
+Using conceptual frameworks to better understand the external environment – competition and barriers – as well as internal drivers for sustainable competitive advantage is the focus of this course.

 How can you develop reliable yet flexible supply chains?
-Where is the best location for a production?
+Where is the best location for production?
 How and why would you introduce quality systems in your organization?
 These are some of the issues dealt with in this course.

 Entrepreneurship and Intrapreneurship

 Creating new enterprises is vital for the economy, and so are the processes inside organizations for creating innovative products and services.
 In this course, the discussion will be around the creation of new companies as well as ways in which existing organizations can stay or become entrepreneurial again.

 The negotiation process is a part of every manager’s day-to-day activities with people inside and outside the organization, people whose cooperation is essential to attain your goals.
 Negotiation for an executive, for a leader and for an entrepreneur is not a choice; it’s an obligation.